Kirsten1996/star-wars-characters/README.md

 - I'm using Netlify to deploy and host this [project](https://storied-kringle-61e3fa.netlify.app/).
 Couldn't use Vercel because node v14.x has been deprecated

+- Site times out as it's not the paid version of Netlify, sorry

 - I'm using the [Swapi API](https://swapi.dev/) to pull data

 - I only added two images ("Darth Vader", "Luke Skywalker"), just to show that the functionality works.
 If another name comes up I'm pulling a placeholder in for an image to show

+- Never added timeout for loader, so once data has been saved to sessionStorage, loader gets taken out and comparison section shows

+- Spent about 10 hours [+/-]